VermillionBird/CTF-Writeups/2019/picoCTF/Cryptography/AES-ABC/AES-ABC.md

         blocks[i+1] = to_bytes(n_curr_blk)
 ```

 Ah.
-Each final block is the sum of the current encrypted block and the previous encrypted block.
+Each final block is the sum of the current encrypted block and the previous encrypted block modulo the maximum size a block can be as an integer.
 That's vulnerable.
 Typically, block chaining chains together the previous encrypted block with the current **plaintext** block, but here it uses the current **encrypted** block.
 This means that we have access to everything used in the chaining mechanism, so we can just write a function that will unchain it.

 ```
 def un_abc(ct):